[VIDEO] Differences between filtering Rainwater vs Town and City Water

 Now, water in the matrix!

 Government water starts out as rainwater, of course, but many people live in our cities nowadays, and it's a big challenge for the government and local shires to keep the water supply to everybody's home.
 A growing population makes it harder every day, so the water being delivered to your home by the government is of a reasonable quality.
-Still, there’s a lot of chemical in it.
+Still, there’s a lot of chemicals in it.

 It does alter, but generally, all across Australia, that's what we find.